Part of the Bayes Centre DDE Innovation, and one of the first steps on the journey from founding to funding.

 When does the Venture Builder Incubator take place?
 The incubator will start in November and finish at the beginning of March with a break in December.

 Will the partnership with Cancer Research Horizons continue?
-Yes, we are delighted that our partnership with Cancer Research Horizons has been renewed and we will be able to support cancer-related startups.
+Yes, we are delighted that our partnership with Cancer Research Horizons has been renewed and we will be able to support up to 10 cancer-related startups.
+Cancer-related applications are welcomed from across the UK.

 I have an idea but it does not relate to my research.
 Can I still apply?
 Yes, we welcome applications as long as the business idea has data at the centre of it.